ydb-platform/ydb/ydb/docs/en/core/dev/terraform.md

 * `auto_partitioning_by_size_enabled` — (optional) enabling auto-partitioning by size (bool), enabled by default (true).
 * `auto_partitioning_by_load` — (optional) enabling [autopartition by load](../concepts/datamodel/table.md#auto_partitioning_by_load) (bool), disabled by default (false).

-For more information about the parameters and their default values, see the links above.
+See the links above for more information about the parameters and their default values.

 #### ttl {#ttl}